rubrikinc/terraform-aws-rubrik-cloud-cluster/README.md

 aws_subnet_id | The ID of the subnet to provision into | subnet-123456ab
 aws_region* | The AWS region code (see here) | us-east-1
 aws_instance_type* | The AWS instance type | m4.xlarge
-aws_spot_price* | The spot price in dollars to bid for an instance (spot instance only) | 0.05 ntp_servers | The list of NTP servers to use | pool.ntp.org dns_servers | The list of DNS servers to use | 8.8.8.8
+ntp_servers | The list of NTP servers to use | pool.ntp.org
+dns_servers | The list of DNS servers to use | 8.8.8.8
 admin_email_address | The email address to use for the admin account | administrator@demo.com
 admin_password | The password to use when configuring the admin account | MySecretP@ss123!
-cluster_name* | The name of the cluster - used to tag the created instances | my-rubrik-cluster prod_environment* | If ‘true’ then normal on-demand instances will be used, if ‘false’ then spot instances are requested | true cluster_size* | Used to determine the number of nodes to deploy in the cluster (default: 8) | 8
+cluster_name* | The name of the cluster - used to tag the created instances | my-rubrik-cluster cluster_size* | Used to determine the number of nodes to deploy in the cluster (default: 8) | 8

 NOTE: those marked with an asterisk have a default value set in the ‘variables.tf’ file.
 These can be overridden using the ‘terraform.tfvars’ file if required.

 NOTE: m4.xlarge is the only supported instance size for an AWS Cloud Cluster, and no smaller instance type should be used.

-NOTE: tags cannot be applied to spot instances at provisioning, so ‘cluster_name’ is not used when ‘prod_environment’ is set to ‘false’.

-NOTE: For DNS and NTP servers, where a list is provided rather than a single server (recommended), the list needs to be wrapped as follows: `"\"8.8.8.8\",\"8.8.4.4\""`.
+NOTE: For DNS and NTP servers, where a list is provided rather than a single server (recommended), the list needs to be wrapped as follows: `"8.8.8.8\",\"8.8.4.4"`.
 This ensures that it is correctly substituted when running the cluster bootstrap.

 This file should be created and stored in the same folder as the rest of the Terraform configuration, the file should be formatted as shown below: